The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - autism

-- Mental disorders, in turn, have a negative impact on the gastrointestinal tract (with changes in motility, gastrointestinal secretion, mucosal regeneration, composition of the intestinal microbiome and increased intestinal permeability) and promote diseases of the gastrointestinal tract.
+- Mental disorders, in turn, have a negative impact on the gastrointestinal tract (with changes in motility, gastrointestinal secretion, mucosal regeneration, composition of the intestinal microbiome, and increased intestinal permeability) and promote gastrointestinal diseases.

 Where it seems reasonable to treat